 The photos above show two different angles of the "gear tray" for the Dot.
 If you imagine a child in the seat, you can see how quickly you'd lose room for even the monkey doll or a bottle.

-The under seat storage for the Dot is referred to as the "gear tray," which seems to be a nice way of saying it isn't really a bin.
-When the stroller is in single mode, it is on the smaller side, but once you attach the rumble seat the storage all but disappears.
-In fact, compared to the competition when it came to size, we listed it as not applicable because you can't use it with a child in the seat.
-This storage tray received the lowest score out of 19 strollers for storage, and the Dot does not have any other storage like a parent console or zippered pocket.
-While the manual claims the tray has an 11-pound maximum weight allowance, we aren't sure how you'd fit 11 pounds in the tray and assume they mean the passenger's legs shouldn't weigh over 11 pounds?
+The storage is referred to by Phil and Teds as the "gear tray," which we think is a fun way of saying it isn't a bin.
+When used with the rumble seat in place the "tray" all but disappears.
+In fact, when it comes to size, we list it as "not applicable" because you can't use it when pushing two children as the second passenger's leg fill the bin.
+The Dot does not have any other storage, and while the manual claims the tray has an 11 lb allowance, we don't see how you'd fit 11 lbs of stuff in the tray unless they mean baby's legs.

 The recline is arguably stranger than the leg rest issues in our opinion.
-The front main seat and second seat are so close together that to recline one means you can't use the other in an upright position, even if that passenger is not sleepy or would prefer to sit upright to look around.
-To recline the main seat to flat, you need to move the second seat to a position in front of/on top of the main seat.
-If you move the second seat from the bottom to sit on top of/in front of the main seat you then have one baby almost laying on top of the other, and the only way you can get to the baby in the main seat is through the back head area between the seats.
-This juggling of seats seems excessive and more akin to poor design than simple strolling configurations.
+The front seat and second seat are so close together that to recline one means you must recline both, even if the passenger doesn't want to.
+To recline the main seat flat, you need to move the second seat in front of/on top of the main seat.
+If you move the second seat on top of/in front of the main seat, then you have one baby virtually laying on top of the other, and the only way you can get to the baby in the main seat is through the back head area between the seats.
+This juggling of seats seems excessive and akin to poor design.
 While many strollers offer a variety of seat configurations and combinations, this is the only one that requires harness threading alterations.
-In the end, we were left feeling like there is not a great solution for either passenger and it is unlikely that there is a seating configuration that will work for both riders needs all the time.
+In the end, we feel like there is no good option for either passenger and it is unlikely that any seating configuration will work for both riders all the time.

 Ease of Setup